Twitter video to Markdown notes

 Can I export an X video transcript to Markdown?

 Yes.
-Completed PostScribe transcript pages include Markdown copy and Markdown download actions, including source URL, summary, metadata, and transcript text.
+Completed PostScribe transcript pages include Markdown copy and Markdown download actions, including source URL, summary, metadata, tags, why-saved context, and transcript text.

 Does the Markdown export work with Obsidian?

 Yes.
-The Markdown download is designed to fit an Obsidian-style vault with YAML frontmatter, useful tags, source metadata, summary, and transcript sections.
+The Markdown download is designed to fit an Obsidian-style vault with YAML frontmatter, useful tags, source metadata, why-saved context, summary, and transcript sections.

 Can I send a transcript directly to Notion?